List of Babylon 5 characters: Byron Gordon

 Byron Gordon was played by Robin Atkin Downes.
 He was introduced in the season 5 episode "No Compromises" as a strong telepath (P12 rating).
 Byron is shown arriving on the Babylon 5 station with a large contingent of rogue telepaths early in the year 2262.
-At this stage Byron is portrayed as a Gandhi-like figure; a leader of telepaths who seeks freedom from the Psi Corps and from mundanes, but that will only do so through passive resistance/physically non-violent means, though he does show himself to be mentally violent, using intimidation and blackmail against members of the alliance.
+At this stage Byron is portrayed as a Gandhi-like figure; a leader of telepaths who seeks freedom from the Psi Corps and from mundanes, but would do so only through passive resistance/physically non-violent means, though he does show himself to be mentally violent, using intimidation and blackmail against members of the alliance.
 In "The Paragon of Animals", Byron helps the new Interstellar Alliance by revealing treachery by the Drazi against the Enphili.
 John Sheridan offers Byron and his telepaths political asylum at Babylon 5.
 They are allowed to establish a small colony in Brown 3.

 In his early appearances in Season 5, Byron is shown as trying to maintain distance from conflict between his telepaths and the aggressive mundanes from "Down Below", the Psi Corps, and from being used as tools by the Interstellar Alliance.
 Key disputes come between Byron and Michael Garibaldi over his wish to employ Byron's telepaths as spies ("The Paragon of Animals" (episode 3)), and between the telepaths and the Earth Force/Psi Corps over their rogue status ("Strange Relations" (episode 6)).
 Ultimately, Byron agrees for two of his people to serve the Alliance, and Elizabeth Lochley negotiates for the telepaths to remain temporarily on the station.

 It is later revealed in "Secrets of the Soul" (episode 7) that Byron had trained with the Psi Corps.
 In fact, he had interned with the Psi Cops and was the protégé of the famous/infamous Alfred Bester.
 This later episode also revealed that he was part of Bester's elite Black Omega squadron, and had deserted after receiving orders to fire upon defenseless mundanes (non-telepaths).

 The Psi Corps Trilogy books by Gregory Keyes expand on this apparent crisis of conscience a little.
 Byron and his ship appear to have crashed or been lost around Venus, but this turns out to be a ruse to effect his desertion without raising suspicions.